krakrukra/PocketAdmin/extra/wiki/eng/ondemand.md

 the device will stay in the idle state, but sequences of 20 or more
 toggles will function even if there is no valid filesystem found on device.

-Support for on-demand payloads on macOS is very limited, as on that
+On-demand payloads will not work on macOS computers, as on that OS
-OS keyboard LED state is usually not shared between different keyboards.
+keyboard LED state is usually not shared between different keyboards.